umts/aggressive-epsilon/README.md

    You must have read access to the given item type.
    The `start_time` and `end_time` arguments must be in ISO 8601 format.
    Each reservation will list the start and end times in ISO 8601 format.
-   If the requsted item type does not exist, the endpoint will return a blank response body and a 404.

    For instance, your **request** might look like: